Father Part 1

 Why did I have to delay my haircut by a day?
 Had I done it on Wednesday, he would have seen me as he wanted to.

-With Pandu, Akshay, Diraj, Ashwat and I being the friends that we were, I always wanted us to all go out for lunch with all our parents.
+With Pandu, Akshay, Diraj, Ashwat and I being the friends that we were, I always wanted us to all go out to lunch with all our parents.
 Why didn’t I do it before?

 Why did I not say what I had to say on their wedding anniversary?